Ye Olde Mitre

 Ye Olde Mitre is a Fuller’s public house in Ely Court, a narrow passage that links Ely Place and Hatton Garden.
 Ely Place is a sedate, gated cul-de-sac that was once the site of an episcopal mansion of the same name.

-Also known as Ely Palace or Ely House, the mansion was the London residence of 41 bishops of Ely, Cambridgeshire, from 1290 to 1772, after which the crumbling edifice was pulled down.
+Also known as Ely Palace or Ely House, the mansion was the London residence of 41 bishops of Ely, Cambridgeshire, from 1290 to 1772, after which the Crown took over the area and pulled down all its crumbling edifices.

 Shakespeare made Ely House the scene of events in Richard III and Richard II, including John of Gaunt’s ‘scepter’d isle’ speech from his deathbed.